railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 		:scale: 75
 		:align: center

-		*Process a partial incoming shipment*
+		*Process a Partial Incoming Shipment*

-	Once the rest of the order arrived and processed, both orders will be merged.
+	Once the rest of the order has arrived and has been processed, both orders will be merged.

 .. figure:: images/stock_picking_in_form.png
    :scale: 75
    :align: center

-   *Form for entering goods received from a supplier order*
+   *Form for Entering Goods received from a Supplier Order*

 The products then arrive in stock and should reflect the quantities shown on the product form.